ajayjoy-1/Bank-application/README.md

 - Create and manage bank accounts
 - Deposit and withdraw money
 - View account balances
-- RESTful APIs with Spring Boot
+- RESTful API architecture
-- In-memory H2 database
+- In-memory H2 database (can be replaced with MySQL)

 ---